CodersCampus/11tyStarterExample/README.md

 This will create a file named `my-element.js` in the root of this project, enabling the &lt;my-element&gt; Web Component to run on selected pages

+## Rollup Processes Removed

+Some rollup processes were removed and replaced by simpler shell commands.

+This was because this is a teaching app, and rollup has not been taught yet.
+So by making things a bit simpler, hopefully it will be more understandable to the student.

+Placing these rollup processes back in would be advisable on any such site that was not also a more basic teaching tool.